emworship/emworship.github.io/about/index.md

 layout: page
 cover_image: covers/wellington.jpg
 title: "About Us"
-description: Find out about the team at EM WORSHIP.
+description: Find out about the team at EM WORSHIP, and the goal of this blog.
+Psallam spiritu et mente.
 ---

 # About Us